roemvaar/cs_notes/docs/computer_systems/cpp.md

 A declaration is a statement that introduces a name into the program.
 It specifies a type for the named entity:

-- A _type_ defines a set of possible values and a set of operations (for an object)
+* A _type_ defines a set of possible values and a set of operations (for an object)
-- An _object_ is some memory that holds a value of some type
+* An _object_ is some memory that holds a value of some type
-- A _value_ is a set of bits interpreted according to a type
+* A _value_ is a set of bits interpreted according to a type
-- A _variable_ is a named object
+* A _variable_ is a named object

 C++ fundamental types: bool, char, int, double, unsigned

 A char variable is of the natural size to hold a character on a given machine (typically an 8-bit byte), and the sizes of other types are quoted in multiples of the size of a char.
 The size of a type is implementation-defined and can be obtained using the `sizeof` operator.

 A constant cannot be left uninitialized, and a variable should only be left uninitialized in rare circumstances.
 Don't introduce a name until you have a suitable value for it.

 ## Scope and Lifetime

 A declaration introduces its name into a scope:

-- Local scope: a name declared in a function or lambda
+* Local scope: a name declared in a function or lambda.

-- Class scope: a name is called a member name (or class member name) if defined in a class, outside any function, lambda, or enum class.
+* Class scope: a name is called a member name (or class member name) if defined in a class, outside any function, lambda, or enum class.

-- Namespace scope: a name is called namespace member name if defined in a namespaces outside any function, lambda, class, or enum class.
+* Namespace scope: a name is called namespace member name if defined in a namespaces outside any function, lambda, class, or enum class.

 A name not declared inside any other construct is called a global name and is said to be in the global namespace.

 **const**: means roughly "I promise not to change this value."
 This is used primarily to specify interfaces, so that data can be passed to functions without fear of it being modified.
 The compiler enforces the promise made by const.

 ## User-Defined Types

 **Structs**

-- . (dot): to access struct members through a name (and through a reference)
+* . (dot): to access struct members through a name (and through a reference)
-- ->: to access struct members through a pointer
+* ->: to access struct members through a pointer

 ```c++
     void f(Vector v, Vector & rv, Vector* pv)